slcs-jsc/jurassic/README.md

 This documentation describes the installation of JURASSIC on a Linux system.
 A number of standard tools (gcc, git, make) and software libraries are needed to install JURASSIC.

-The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations.
-A copy of this library can be found in the git repository.
+Mandatory build and runtime dependencies include:
+- GNU Scientific Library (GSL) for numerical calculations
+- netCDF-C for file input/output
+- a compiler with OpenMP support

+A complete list of mandatory and optional dependencies is provided in `DEPENDENCIES.md`.

 ### Installation